mdoug/FIAL/doc/tutorial.md

 create effective idioms for a myriad of disparate areas, with a modest amount of effort.

+Note that this is placed here because it is anticipated that some readers will be curious about how constructs they are already familiar with would be done using the somewhat different FIAL control flow mechanisms.
+They are not here to intimidate new comers, who should feel free to look over them to see if they find anything of interest, but should feel free to skip over constructs that they do not understand, as this documentation does not provide much in the way of explanation, and agonizing over them as they are presented here will hardly be fruitful.

 ### If, Then, Else

 Branching in FIAL is achieved through teh combination of if, leave, and named